mcaliman/mcaliman.github.io/_posts/en/programming/2023-08-13-passing-parameters-in-programming-languages.md

 When a parameter is passed by value, the value of the parameter is copied into the method.
 If the value of the parameter is changed in the method, the change will not be reflected in the value of the original parameter.

-For istance, the following pseudocode passes an integer by value to a method:
+For instance, the following pseudocode passes an integer by value to a method:

 ```
 proc foo(by val number)